How To Web Scrape Wikipedia Using Python, Urllib, Beautiful Soup and Pandas

 (I’ll ignore the names in the Manager and Captain columns for Tottenham, must research my examples better before getting started…)

-And that brings us to the end of our Getting Started Web Scraping with Python tutorial.
+That successful note brings us to the end of our Getting Started Web Scraping with Python tutorial.
 Hopefully it gives you enough to get working on to try some scraping out for yourself.
 We’ve introduced urllib.request to fetch the URL and HTML data, Beautiful Soup to parse the HTML and Pandas to transform the data into a dataframe for presentation.

 We also saw that things don’t always work out just as easily as we hope for when working with web pages but it’s best to roll with the punches and come up with a plan to workaround it as simply as possible,